Richard Barter (sculptor and architect): Life

+Designer of Victorian Turkish baths

-Having settled at St Ann's, he became involved, early in 1856, in the building of a Turkish bath.
+Having settled at St Ann's, Barter became involved, early in 1856, in the building of a Turkish bath.
 His namesake, Dr Richard Barter, in conjunction with David Urquhart, author of The Pillars of Hercules, had been attempting to build such a bath at his hydropathic establishment there.
 They had been basing their design on the model of the Islamic hammam which Urquhart had described in his book, but their experimental bath failed because it was too steamy, and not hot enough for curative purposes.

 At Dr Barter's request, Richard Barter travelled to Rome to study the ancient baths there.
 The knowledge he gained enabled the building, later in 1856, of the first successful Victorian Turkish bath—one specifically built for use by the hydro's patients and staff.
 In Europe, the Victorian Turkish bath is now often known as the Irish-Roman bath in honour of the two Barters.

-Thereafter Richard Barter designed at least eight—possibly nine—Turkish baths for the doctor.
+Thereafter Richard Barter designed at least nine Turkish baths for the doctor.
 Mrs Donovan, referring to 'Mr R Barter (artist)', wrote, 'This gentleman was, we believe, Dr Barter's only architect, and the baths all bear testimony to his architectural and artistic skill.'

-But the baths at Bray (1859) were an exception, being designed in conjunction with Sir John Benson; Barter was responsible only for the interior.
+For some time it was widely thought, and noted in the Dictionary of Irish Architects, that the baths at Bray (1859) were designed by Sir John Benson.
+This was based on a paragraph in the first issue of the Dublin Builder.
+Less widely noticed was a very small corrective Editor's note in the following month's issue to the effect that 'the arrangement and design of the proposed baths...is due to Mr Barter, of Cork.'